FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/apriltag_camera_calibration/apriltag-camera-calibration.rst

 The Logitech C270 webcam offers 18 resolutions, each wanting calibration.
 The Logitech C920 offers 19 resolutions.

-For the “FTC standard” Logitech C270 (from the FIRST Storefront), the FTC SDK 8.2 currently has a set of lens intrinsics for **one resolution**, 640x480.
+For the “standard” Logitech C270 (from the *FIRST* Storefront), the SDK 8.2 currently has a set of lens intrinsics for **one resolution**, 640x480.

-Currently the FTC SDK has calibration data for 10 resolutions spread among 4 webcams:
+Currently the SDK has calibration data for 10 resolutions spread among 4 webcams:

 -  Logitech HD Webcam C270, 640x480